MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

 #### 10 Directories and 10 Files

-Let's first go over the `./` based of the downloads directory.
+Let's first go over the `./` base of the downloads directory.

 * * *

-### Files in the base of the Github repo 📄
+### Files in the base of the Github repo

 This repo has a lot to get into, let's first take a look at the files available to us once we enter the repository ( `./Traefik-MacVLAN-main`).